 cinch will process and hold personal data relating to you:

 5. Who receives your personal data?

-We may transfer personal data about you to other cinch offices for purposes connected with your recruitment application and to BCA group managers who are responsible for HR management and general oversight of our business.
+We may transfer personal data about you to other cinch offices and affiliated companies for purposes connected with your recruitment application and HR management.

 6. How long do we keep your personal data?

 Your personal data will be stored only for as long as it is needed for the purpose for which it was obtained.

 In any event, we will keep job applicants’ and candidates’ for not more than six months after the role has been filled (unless you ask or authorise us to keep it for longer).

 7. What are your rights in relation to your personal data?

 cinch is committed to ensuring that you can easily exercise your legal rights over your personal data.
 For example, you are entitled to ask at any time:

 (a) for access to a copy of the personal data that cinch holds about you;